frioux/blog/content/posts/a-few-of-my-favorite-tools.md

 I'd recommend anyone who is doing anything with daemons at all check out [silverdirk's lighting talk](http://youtu.be/YJrTaMUvjVA?t=1m26s).
-It really clarified how elegantly these things can work, at lesat for me.
+It really clarified how elegantly these things can work, at least for me.